pisv/gethandly.wiki-playground/Step-Two.md

     }

     @Override
-    protected HandleManager getHandleManager()
+    protected ElementManager hElementManager()
     {
-        return FooModelManager.INSTANCE.getHandleManager();
+        return FooModelManager.INSTANCE.getElementManager();
     }
 }
 ```

-We will get back to the `buildStructure` and `createStructuralAst` methods
+We will get back to the `hBuildStructure` and `hCreateStructuralAst` methods
 of this class in a moment.

 Now we can complete the implementation of the `FooProject` class: